sstar04/STARAlgorithm/README.md

 ===========
 1. Copy TestAlgortihm anywhere you like and enter the folder

-     cd TestAlgorithm
+     cd TestAlgorithm/src

-2. Use the makefile_lib to compile the CUDA code
+2. Use the makefile_lib to compile the CUDA code available in folder src

-     make -f src/makefile_lib
+     make -f makefile_lib

 3. Compile Demo.cxx using cmake

+     cd ..
      ccmake .

       (If VTK is not installed but compiled on your system, you will need to specify the path to your VTK build